 The bright red on this resume catches the eye, but make sure your content keeps their attention.
 It includes space for your initials above your contact info for a personal touch.
 Since space is limited, keep your resume concise, focusing on relevant experience, education, and skills.

-This resume layout works well if you have one standout experience and other roles with transferable skills.
-It’s clean, organized, and easy for hiring managers to skim, focusing on your key qualifications.
-This layout is perfect for finance professionals who want to keep things traditional but still stand out.
+This template works well if you have one standout experience and other roles with transferable skills.
+It’s clean, organized, and easy for hiring managers to skim and focus on your main qualifications.
+This layout is perfect if you want to keep it traditional but still stand out.

 With a sleek, minimalist design, this template is ideal for anyone who wants a modern look that emphasizes their qualifications and achievements without distractions.
 Just remember, photos are best saved for modeling or acting jobs.

-A simple yet striking design that focuses on your experience and achievements.
-Ideal for experienced professionals who want a no-frills, ATS-optimized layout.
-If you have plenty of experience, swap the objective for a summary to show off your top achievements and enthusiasm for the role.
+This template is one of my favorites.
+It's a classic, easy to scan, and most importantly, built with an ATS-optimized layout.
+If you have solid experience, swap the objective for a summary to show off your top achievements and enthusiasm for the role.

 Basic resume template